Cormocephalus rubriceps

-Cormocephalus rubriceps, commonly known as Hura or giant centipede, is a species of centipede that can reach up to in length.
+Cormocephalus rubriceps, commonly known as hura or giant centipede, is a species of centipede that can reach up to 20 cm in length.
 They are native to Australia and New Zealand.
 In Australia, they occur in several pockets throughout the country whilst in New Zealand they occur only in the North Island.
 It was first described in 1843 by English entomologist George Newport.
 They typically occur in damp habitat such as rotting logs, but occasionally occur in caves.
 They are predators that will feed on a range of invertebrates and small reptiles.
 When threatened, they can inflict a painful bite.
 In New Zealand, they are preyed upon by introduced pest species such as rats and hedgehogs.
 As such, they are most abundant in areas where these pests are not present, such as offshore islands.

 Taxonomy

 C. rubriceps was originally described as Scolopendra rubriceps in 1843 by English entomologist George Newport.
 The type specimen was deposited in the Natural History Museum of London.
 In 1845, Newport published a more detailed description of the species, in which it was moved to the genus Cormocephalus.
 C. rubriceps has undergone numerous taxonomic revisions which just added more detail to the morphological descriptions of the species.
 They were most recently revised in 1983.
 C. rubriceps are members of the family Scolopendridae, a diverse group of large centipedes.
 They are commonly called "Hura" in Māori and "giant centipede" in English.